ktyntang/boilerplate-vite-react-ts/README.md

 ## 🚀 Features

+- 💨 Styling with Tailwind CSS for rapid UI development.
 - 🔑 Code Quality Assurance: Husky and lint-staged for consistent quality.
 - ✅ Unified Code Style: ESLint and Prettier for a consistent coding standard.